A CONVERSATION WITH ERNESTO BEDMAR ( E B ) AND THE OWNER ( T O )

 E B: Well I trust this is very clear in the distribution of both public and private areas and the perceptible flow that reigns between them.

 T O: Indeed, while we spend many days on our own, it’s a genuine retreat – Quiet and tranquil, inspiring.
 Oftentimes, however, we have guests staying with us and we love throwing large parties.
+The flow of the house accommodates all that.

 What defined the choice of material?